Porges/ways-to-play/src/articles/cards/japan/hanafuda/traditional-manufacturers/traditional-manufacturers.md

 ## Unknown

-The following brands appear on decks whos manufacturers who have not yet been identified.
+The following brands appear on decks whose manufacturers who have not yet been identified.
 If you have information about any of these feel free to contact me to help complete this catalogue.

 * <span lang="ja">𛂁𛁲゙𛁈𛀸</span>/<span lang="ja">な𛁲゙𛁈𛀸</span>/<span lang="ja">なでしこ</span> (<span lang="ja-Latn">nadeshiko</span>, ‘pink’ (the flower))
 * <span lang="ja">勝力士</span> (<span lang="ja-Latn">katsu rikishi</span>, ‘winning sumo wrestler’)